eristoddle/obsidian-daily-note-prompts/TROUBLESHOOTING.md

 1. Run "Daily Prompts: Validate Plugin Data" command
 2. Fix validation issues reported
 3. Recreate corrupted prompt packs if necessary

+**File System Issues**

+*Error: "Folder already exists" in progress saving*
+- This is usually a race condition when multiple operations try to create folders
+- The plugin now handles this automatically - restart Obsidian if it persists
+- If the error continues, try "Daily Prompts: Optimize Performance" to clear caches

 ### 6. Zen Mode Issues